MRtrix3/mrtrix3/docs/installation/linux_install.rst

 ==================

 We outline the steps for installing *MRtrix3* on a Linux machine.
-Please consult :ref:`troubleshooting` if you encounter any issues with the configure, build or runtime operations of *MRtrix3*.
+Please consult the `MRtrix3 forum <http://community.mrtrix.org/>`__ if you encounter any issues with the configure, build or runtime operations of *MRtrix3*.

 Check requirements
 ------------------